syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/CommandBar-Events.md

 }

-// If the Fonts CommandBar is being redocked / floated from the left or right borders, then
+// If the Fonts CommandBar is being dock / floated from the left or right borders, then

 // increase the max length and restore combo box visibility.